The Best Dowel Jigs of 2023

 Product Specs

-• Material: Aluminum guide with steel bushing
+• Material: Plastic and steel

-• Dowels Included: No
+• Dowels included: No

 Pros